Sonic boom heard over Washington is a rare sound with a rich history

 In 1947, test pilot Charles “Chuck” Yeager became the first person to fly faster than sound in an orange, bullet-shaped Bell X-1 rocket plane.
 His exploits were told in Tom Wolfe’s book “The Right Stuff,” and in the 1983 film it inspired.

-In the movie, someone on the ground asks, “What's that sound?” as Yeager's plane flies above and breaks the sound barrier.
+In the movie, someone on the ground asks, “What's that sound?” as Yeager's plane flies above the Mojave Desert and breaks the sound barrier.

 Interest in supersonic flight initially focused mostly on military planes, according to the Congressional Research Service.
 But it grew to include supersonic civil aircraft in the 1960s.